cose-wg/HPKE/draft-ietf-cose-hpke.md

 the context of the transaction.

 This section provides a suggestion for constructing the info structure, when used with SealBase() and OpenBase().
-HPKE defines the info structure for these two functions as optional.
-Profiles of this specification MAY require their use and may define different info structure.
+HPKE leaves the info parameter for these two functions as optional.
+Application profiles of this specification MAY populate the fields of the COSE_KDF_Context structure or MAY use a different structure as input to the "info" parameter.
+If no content for the "info" parameter is not supplied, it defaults to a zero-length byte string.

 This specification re-uses the context information structure defined in
 {{RFC9053}} as a foundation for the info structure.
 This payload becomes the content